 The administrative staff of the hospital or urgent care center will also look at your degree of competence in using hospital emergency codes, admission notes, patients’ length of stay and notices of discharge, record of absences and hours worked by the staff in your unit, etc.

-The Health Unit Coordinator is constantly interacting with the medical team (physicians, nurses) and the administrative team of hospital, and facilitating their work.
+The Health Unit Coordinator is constantly interacting with the medical team (physicians, nurses) and the administrative team of the hospital, and facilitating their work.
 Your employer wants to know that you have the ability to insert yourself in a team, and work as one with your fellow team members.

 Can you prepare the supply requisitions nurses need in your service on time and without missing items?
 Can you relay messages to patients and to the medical staff with accuracy and speed?
 Can you route telephone and intercom calls correctly and speedily?

 In your position as HUC, you will both have to lead, serve, and support.
 You will need to be aware of the work done by your nursing team in order to serve the patients under the care of your unit.
-You will be part of a big managerial effort sometimes called nursing management.
+You will be part of a big managerial effort sometimes called unit/floor management.
 Can you effectively participate and hold your role in it?